 Most of the trading signals channels are pump and dump schemes, but there are a few that are less scammy.
 The clue is usually in the description, with most scammers brazenly advertising the fact.
 Are you really going to trust these anonymous channels with your wealth?

-Cryptonians doesn’t talk about getting rich while doing nothing.
+Cryptonians don’t talk about getting rich while doing nothing.
 It’s mainly coin suggestions that are backed up with a news story or some technical analysis.
-Many of the cryptocurrencies they recommend are in my portfolio, exactly for the reasons they give.
-There’s some dubious technical analysis and some pretty charts with lots of colored lines everywhere, but if that’s what you’re into then great.
+Many of the cryptocurrencies on the crypto market they recommend are in my portfolio, exactly for the reasons they give.
+There’s some dubious technical analysis and some pretty charts with lots of colored lines everywhere, but if that’s what you’re into, then great.